 - After the End: You live in ruins of New York.
 Much of the population has disappeared shortly after the invasion.
-Probably it's not the end yet, because it's going to get worse.
+It's not the end yet, because it's supposedly going to get worse.

 - Alien Invasion: Two years before the game starts.

 - Big Brother is Employing You: Your task is finding humans who commit crimes against Orbs.
 At least murdering humans is still a crime.